stas-sultanov/azure-monitor-telemetry/doc/readme.md

 Telemetry tags enrich telemetry data with metadata.

-It simple key-value pairs of string type.
+These are simple key-value pairs of string type.

 The list of standard tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

 Ways to apply tags:
-- Per Item – Set tags on object which type implements `Telemetry` interface.
+- Per Item – Set `Telemetry.Tags` property.
-- Per Client - pass tags to the `TelemetryClient` constructor.<br/>
+- Per Client - Pass tags to the `TelemetryClient` constructor.<br/>
   These tags are automatically included in all telemetry items published by the client.
-- Per Publisher - pass tags to the `HttpTelemetryPublisher` constructor.<br/>
+- Per Publisher - Pass tags to the `HttpTelemetryPublisher` constructor.<br/>
   These tags are automatically included in all telemetry items published by specified publisher only.

 ## Thread Safety